NilooKandi/End-to-End-Azure-Data-Architecture-Healthcare-Revenue-Cycle-Management-/3- Solution Architecture Breakdown.md

 This architecture offers a robust and scalable approach to building a data engineering pipeline for **Healthcare Revenue Cycle Management (RCM)** on **Azure**.
 By utilising **Azure Data Factory**, **Databricks**, and other Azure services, along with best practices in data engineering, the project enables healthcare organisations to gain valuable insights from their data and optimise their financial performance.

+## Pipeline

+### Pipeline Setup/Implementation or Storage Configuration

+The data pipeline relies on mounting Azure Blob Storage containers to Databricks for various data stages (gold, silver, bronze, etc.).
+The following code mounts the required storage containers and ensures they are available for data processing: [Setup code](...)

 ---

 # Conceptual Entity-Relationship Diagram (ERD) for Gold Layer Data Model